seratch/kotliquery/README.md

 ### Example

-KotliQuery is so easy-to-use.
-After reading this short documentation, you should be able to start using this library right now.
+KotliQuery is very easy-to-use.
+After reading this short documentation, you will have learnt enough.

 #### Creating DB Session